 The final Longbarrow Blog post of the year is Matthew Clegg‘s ‘Fugue, Shimmer, Pulse and Fuse’, a memoir of living and writing under the influence of Bach, Steve Reich and Nick Drake, and how their compositions nourished the development of Clegg’s haiku sequence ‘Trig Points’.
 Click here to read the essay.
 We also preview Angelina D’Roza‘s debut collection Envies the Birds with a recording of her poem ‘Wintering’:

-The year begins with a joint reading by Matthew Clegg and Chris Jones at the New Beehive Inn, Bradford, for which they draw on their recent Longbarrow Press collections The Navigators and Skin, and two new posts by Brian Lewis for the Longbarrow Blog, exploring ideas of settlement, public space and collective memory.
+January – February.
+The year begins with a joint reading by Matthew Clegg and Chris Jones at the New Beehive Inn, Bradford, for which they draw on their Longbarrow Press collections The Navigators and Skin.
+It’s followed by three new posts by Brian Lewis for the Longbarrow Blog, exploring ideas of settlement, public space and collective memory.
 ‘The House of Numbers’ revisits the poet Ken Smith’s 1985 pamphlet of the same name, and the ‘bad dreams of decline and redevelopment’ haunting its elegies for the East End of London.
-Click here to read the essay.
-The second post traces the social histories and institutional ghosts of Rob Hindle’s sonnet sequence ‘Hillsborough to Middlewood, February 1931’ (featured in the Longbarrow Press anthology The Footing) at the northwestern edge of Sheffield.
+‘Dead Ends’ traces the social histories and institutional ghosts of Rob Hindle’s sonnet sequence ‘Hillsborough to Middlewood, February 1931’ (featured in the Longbarrow Press anthology The Footing) at the northwestern edge of Sheffield.
 Finally, ‘Self-build’ considers the post-war overspill towns, model villages, prefabs and self-build schemes of south-west England.

 Brian Lewis reflects on ten years of Longbarrow Press in a candid exchange with Charlie Sellings of Opus Independents; click here to read the interview.